 Dried on mac n' cheese and almond butter were no match for this utensil.
 As with all plastic, the protein in eggs sticks to the material, but getting it off wasn't much of a challenge.

-Clocking in at a whopping $3 it's hard not to buy into this product.
+It's hard not to buy into this product.
 Its price to performance ratio is practically off the charts making this a great option for your first foray into technical cutlery.
 If you're willing to shell out a few extra bucks for a more familiar feeling utensil or prefer to avoid eating with plastic, check out our Editor's Choice winner, the Snow Peak Titanium.

 It's smart to be wary of plastic due to its potential for well-established negative health effects.
 Head over to our Water Bottle Buying Advice for more information on the research on BPA and other chemicals found in plastics.